Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 Bear Flag Robotics

 Bear Flag is building autonomous tractors.
-They claim to be able to reduce input by 20% and increase production yield by 11%.
+They claim to be able to reduce input by 20 percent and increase production yield by 11 percent.
 They’re already testing tractors in the field in California.
 They plan to charge about $4,000 per tractor per month.

 Universe

-A mobile app for building mobile websites, who would have thought?
+A mobile app for building mobile websites.
+Who would have thought?
 Universe lets users build a personal portfolio site with the same ease of editing a photo on Instagram.
-Users can follow other sites which creates a bit of Tumblr-like network of personal blogs.
+Users can follow other sites, which creates a bit of a Tumblr-like network of personal blogs.
 Users have already built one hundred thousand sites with the iOS app which has expanded its functionality in recent months to let users build multi-page sites.
 The app currently has 2,200 paid subscribers paying an average of $3.40 per month to gain premium features on the app.

 Read more about Universe on TechCrunch here.